FIWARE/tutorials.Step-by-Step/docs/identity-management.md

 ### List all Organizations

-Obtaining a complete list of all users is a super-admin permission requiring the `X-Auth-token` - most users will only be permitted to return users within their own organization.
+Obtaining a complete list of all organizations is a super-admin permission requiring the `X-Auth-token` - most users will only be permitted to return users within their own organization.
 Listing users can be done by making a GET request to the `/v1/organizations` endpoint